-This contender has a stellar grip and the nylon fur clings superbly to skin tracks.
+This contender has a stellar grip, and the nylon fur clings superbly to skin tracks.
 Straight ice is tough on any skin, but if there is any soft or textured snow available, these skins will do a great job ascending it.
-Comparing the climbing grip on all the skins in our review, this model measured about the same as the G3 High Traction skins.
-Both prioritize grip over glide and the associated tradeoffs that come with super grippy fur (namely added weight and bulk).

-Additionally, the sturdiness of the nylon fur allows users to confidently cross short rock section without as much concern for their skin integrity as would be the case with a nylon/mohair mix skin.
+The grip provided is abundant, which makes them great for learning on; they can also be a loaner or backup pair when your technique grows out of them.
+The sturdiness of the nylon fur allows users to confidently cross short rock sections without as much concern for their skin integrity, as would be the case with a nylon/mohair mix skin.
 Another benefit of the relatively stiff and burly nylon skin material is that it helps maintain a solid connection near the nose of the splitboard where snow often sneaks in between the skin and the board.
-If any skin is applied incorrectly (with any gap in this area) or in particularly challenging conditions, snow will eventually find its way in here; the stiffness of these skins helps more than some of the softer skins in our review like the Jones Nomad.
+If any skin is applied incorrectly (with any gap in this area) or in particularly challenging conditions, snow will eventually find its way in here; the stiffness of these skins helps more than some of the softer skins.

 Ease of Use

 It is only necessary to trim the width of these skins, as the tip and tail attachments come attached.
-The tail attachment provides for ample adjustment in order to allow for the skins to be shared between splitboards of the roughly the same length.
+The tail attachment provides ample adjustment to allow for the skins to be shared between splitboards of roughly the same length.
 When brand new, the glue on these skins sticks to itself quite strongly and does require significant force to pull it back apart again.
-The strip of tape in the middle of the base reduces the amount of glue surface area and lessons the force needed.
-This tape also has the benefit that after a few seasons worth of use, when the glue starts to lose its sticking power, removing the tape will expose fresh glue underneath and revitalize the sticking power of the skins.
+The strip of tape in the middle of the base reduces the amount of glue surface area and lessens the force needed.
+This tape also has the benefit that after a few seasons of use, the glue starts to lose its sticking power; removing the tape will expose fresh glue underneath and revitalize the sticking power of the skins.
 The fairly high weight and large volume (when folded up) did cost these skins in the side-by-side comparison.

 Glue and Glop

 This model avoided glop in all but the most challenging of conditions.
-In those conditions, we found all the skins to suffer about equally with snow sticking to them.
-It appears that no skin manufacturer has found a truly functional way to avoid glop when the snow and air temperatures are conspiring to make it difficult.
+In those conditions, we found all the skins to suffer equally with snow sticking to them.
 Stopping and scraping off the sticking snow and then rubbing a soft wax on the skins does reduce the issue at least temporarily.